Sometimes it seems that the trendiest word today is a “startup”.

 They are passionate and driven to make an impact.
 However, unlike scalable startups, their mission is to make the world a better place, not for wealth’s sake, but for an idea.

-First and foremost you need to have a good idea, something that people will use, love and won't be able to live without, something that will change their life for the better.
+First and foremost you need to have a good idea, something that people will use, love, and won’t be able to live without, something that will change their life for the better.
 Those pitches usually stick!
-Here are some great startup ideas 2017, that can at least get you started.

 Silicon Valley investor, author, and marketing expert Guy Kawasaki once compared a startup pitch to online dating.
 According to Kawasaki, investors, who listen to your pitch are not interested in your entire background, they’re not going to get to know you, and they don’t want to be your friend.
 In this 3-minute harsh race, only one thing matters – whether you are hot or not.